IanXSmith/joule-code-samples/range-finder-scanner-js/README.md

 ![](./images/range-finder-web.png)

-The range finder data is viewed using a single-page web interface served from the Intel® Joule Expansion Board while the sample program is running.
+The range finder data is viewed using a single-page web interface served from the Intel® Joule™ development board while the sample program is running.

-The web server runs on port `3000`, so if the Intel® Joule Expansion Board is connected to Wi-Fi\* on `192.168.1.13`, the address to browse to if you are on the same network is `http://192.168.1.13:3000`.
+The web server runs on port `3000`, so if the Intel® Joule™ development board is connected to Wi-Fi\* on `192.168.1.13`, the address to browse to if you are on the same network is `http://192.168.1.13:3000`.

-### Determining the Intel® Joule Expansion Board's IP address
+### Determining the Intel® Joule™ development board's IP address

-You can determine what IP address the Intel® Joule Expansion Board is connected to by running the following command:
+You can determine what IP address the Intel® Joule™ development board is connected to by running the following command:

     ifconfig